JunjieLeiCoe/causal_inferences_s2020/session1/assignment/assignment1_Junjie.md

       - `python` index starts from `0` instead of `1`

-      -  It is a `parital mean` and `parital sum`. so the result is a moving average, but mathematically calculation does not require those; we just sum them and divide by the total number.
+      -  It is a `parital mean()` and `parital sum()`. so the result is a moving average, but mathematically calculation does not require those; we just sum them and divide by the total number of observations.